 Here’s my guide to selecting the right sleeper sofa.
 It opens with nine reviews of the best sleeper sofas on the market and is followed by an exploration of what makes a good sofa bed for those who haven’t got the time to do all the research themselves!

-If you are looking for the Best Cheap Sofa Bed, click this link.
+If you’re looking for the Best Cheap Sofa Bed, click here.

 2. DHP Emily Futon Sofa Bed

 Available in both faux leather (black and vanilla) and linen (navy and grey), the futon’s luxurious upholstery gels nicely with its chrome legs resulting in ample aesthetic appeal – as pointed out by several glowing user reviews.

 The futon mechanism means you can easily convert between sleeping, sitting and lounging.
 To make it even more convenient, the splitback feature allows you to operate its two sides independently.
 The foam and polyester seat provides a somewhat firm feel.

 There have been a few complaints about defective / broken units, but the included 1 year warranty should cover these problems.